TulkasLaugh/CPPTools/README.md

 # CPPTools

-Welcome to my personal C++ library and functions that I've created and pooled together over the years that I've found to be useful.
+Welcome to my personal C++ library and functions that I've created and pooled together over the years that I've found to be useful while following Bjarne's guidelines.
 Feel free to use.